Street Fighter (2026 film)

-Street Fighter is an upcoming American martial arts action film directed by Kitao Sakurai from a screenplay by Dalan Musson.
-It is the third live-action film adaptation of the video game series published by Capcom, and overall fourth live-action feature-length adaptation, serving as a reboot of the film series.
-The film features an ensemble cast starring Noah Centineo, Andrew Koji, Callina Liang, Roman Reigns, David Dastmalchian, Cody Rhodes, Andrew Schulz, Eric André, Vidyut Jammwal, Curtis '50 Cent' Jackson, and Jason Momoa.
+Street Fighter is an upcoming American action comedy film directed by Kitao Sakurai.
+It is the third live-action feature-length film based on the Street Fighter video game series by Capcom.

+The ensemble cast includes Noah Centineo, Andrew Koji, Callina Liang, Joe "Roman Reigns" Anoa'i, David Dastmalchian, Cody Rhodes, Eric André, Andrew Schulz, Vidyut Jammwal, Curtis "50 Cent" Jackson, and Jason Momoa.
+In the film, Chun-Li (Liang) recruits the fighters Ryu (Koji) and Ken Masters (Centineo) to join a martial arts tournament and confront M. Bison (Dastmalchian).
-Legendary Entertainment acquired the live-action film and television rights to the Street Fighter franchise in April 2023, by which point the film had entered active development with Capcom co-producing.
-Danny and Michael Philippou were initially announced to direct the film before dropping out in June 2024, with Sakurai boarding the project the following February.
-Casting was underway by May 2025, with Centineo, Koji, Momoa, and Reigns entering negotiations to star, being finalized alongside the addition of Peck, Liang, Jackson, and Schulz the following month.
-The cast was rounded out with the addition of Dastmalchian, Rhodes, Goto, and Jammwal in their respective roles throughout July.
-Principal photography began in August 2025.

-Street Fighter is scheduled to be released in the United States by Paramount Pictures on October 16, 2026.
+Legendary Entertainment acquired the live-action film and television rights to Street Fighter in April 2023, by which point the film had entered active development, with Capcom co-producing.
+Danny and Michael Philippou were announced as directors before dropping out in June 2024, with Sakurai joining the following February.
+Casting took place between May and June 2025.
+Principal photography began in August 2025 and ended in November.
+Street Fighter is scheduled for release in the United States by Paramount Pictures on October 16, 2026.

 Premise

-Set in 1993, estranged Street Fighters Ryu (Andrew Koji) and Ken Masters (Noah Centineo) are thrown back into combat when the mysterious Chun-Li (Callina Liang) recruits them for the next World Warrior Tournament: a brutal clash of fists, fate, and fury.
-But behind this battle royale lies a deadly conspiracy that forces them to face off against each other and the demons of their past.
-And if they don’t, it’s GAME OVER!